0undefined/lpt/README.md

-# Logic Parser and Transformer
+# Logic-formula Parser and Transformer (lpt)

-Read, parse, verify and transform logic formulas.
+Read, parse, verify, and transform (propositional) logic formulas of the style described in Huth and Ryans book "Logic in computer science".

 ## Status

-WIP, no features work,
+The current status with `lpt` is a very limited syntax which works and `lpt` is only able to parse conjunctions, disjunctions and negations.
+To see a more complete feature list go to [roadmap](#roadmap)

+## Compiling

+Requirements

+* F#
+* Dotnet
+* Make

+1. `git clone --recursive <git-url>`
+2. `cd lpt/lib/FsLexYacc/`
+3. `./build.sh --target release`
+   _One might need to edit global.json to match the installed version of dotnet_
+4. `cd ../..`
+5. `make`

 ## Usage